Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Introduction

 \section{Introduction}

-One of the main challenges of modern science is the understanding of our Universe, and the nature of the dark sector which dominates its energy content in the concordance model of cosmology.
-Since the discovery of the accelerated expansion of our Universe \citep{1998Natur.391...51P,1998AJ....116.1009R}, cosmologists have for decades searched for new probes to understand its properties and successfully confronted the $\Lambda$CDM model to them \citep{planck2018cosmological, Abbott:2018wog, 2018ApJ...859..101S, riess2019large, wong2019holicow, freedman2019CCHP,alam2021completed}.
-All of these probes have in common that they consist in information coming from light, which acts as messengers for us to observe the Universe.
-Only since very recently the use of other messengers such as gravitational waves are starting to be used in order to get complementary information \citep{2005ApJ...629...15H,2016JCAP...10..006C}.
-However, photons still remain today the most used messenger to get cosmological information, and one can ask how the properties of light modify our perception of the Universe.
+One of the main challenges of modern science is understanding the dark sector of the Universe which dominates its energy content (according to the cosmological concordance model).
+Since the discovery of the accelerated expansion of our Universe \citep{1998Natur.391...51P,1998AJ....116.1009R}, cosmologists have for decades searched for new probes to understand its properties and have successfully confronted the $\Lambda$CDM model with them \citep{planck2018cosmological, Abbott:2018wog, 2018ApJ...859..101S, riess2019large, wong2019holicow, freedman2019CCHP,alam2021completed}.
+All of these probes share a commonality in that they consist in information coming from photons, using which we can observe the Universe.
+It is only very recently that we have begun to use other messengers such as gravitational waves to get complementary information \citep{2005ApJ...629...15H,2016JCAP...10..006C}.
+Nevertheless, photons remain our principal source of information, and one can ask how the properties of light modify our perception of the Universe.